Alvin 64 Good

 What's it like Living in Alvin?

-Located in the state of Texas, Alvin is a medium-sized city with a population of 26,592 inhabitants.
+Located in the state of Texas, Alvin is a mid-sized city with a population of 27,527 inhabitants.
 If we look at the most recent Census, Alvin is known to have a predominantly White population.
 The next two most common races are Black and Asian.
 Additionally, more than a quarter of the population of Alvin are of Hispanic or Latino origin, and 20% of the population also speak Spanish.
-The median age of all Alvin residents is 32, which is well below the national average.
-This is a good indication that this city could be ideal for a younger demographic.
+Alvin tends to attract a younger crowd, as the median age of 32 is far below the national average.
 Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
 Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Alvin entails a longer-than-average one-way commute time, averaging 32 minutes.

-With a livability score of 64 out of 100, Alvin is ranked #12,534 in the United States and #694 in Texas.
-For each of the livability categories, we see that Alvin ranks very well for cost of living (A+) and housing (A+).
-There is at least one category that did not score well in Alvin.
-The following was graded with a less than perfect score: amenities (F) and education (D-).
+Alvin has a livability score of 65/100 and is ranked #628 in Texas and #11,812 in the USA.
+For each of the livability categories, we see that Alvin ranks very well for crime (B-), cost of living (A+) and housing (A+).
+Unfortunately for Alvin, there are some categories for which it does not rank well, this includes: amenities (F) and education (D-).

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Alvin excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.